 In Stein v.
-Aaron's, Inc., et. al., filed in the United States District Court for the Southern District of New York on February 28, 2020, the plaintiffs allege that from March 2, 2018, through February 19, 2020, the Company made certain misleading public statements about the Company's business, operations, and prospects.
-The allegations underlying the lawsuit principally relate to the FTC's inquiry into disclosures related to lease-to-own and other financial products offered by the Company through its historical Aaron's Business and Progressive Leasing segments.
-The Company believes the claims are without merit and intends to vigorously defend against this lawsuit.
-The case has been transferred to the United States District Court for the Northern District of Georgia, where the Company has filed a motion to dismiss the case and a final briefing on that motion was filed on November 17, 2020.
-No ruling has been made on the motion to dismiss.
+Aaron's, Inc., et. al., filed in the United States District Court for the Southern District of New York on February 28, 2020, the plaintiff alleged that from March 2, 2018 through February 19, 2020, the Company made certain misleading public statements about the Company's business, operations, and prospects.
+The allegations underlying the lawsuit principally related to the FTC's inquiry into disclosures regarding lease-to-own and other financial products offered by the Company through its historical Aaron's Business and Progressive Leasing segments.
+The United States District Court for the Northern District of Georgia, the Court to whom the case was transferred, granted the Company's motion to dismiss the case on September 29, 2022.
+The plaintiff has agreed that it will not appeal the matter and the Company has agreed that it will not pursue attorneys' fees and costs from the plaintiff.
+The Court entered a judgment dismissing the action on October 20, 2022.